Ichoran/teensy-stimulus/README.md

 ## Overview

-Teensy Stimulus allows a Teensy 3.1 or 3.2 board to function as a simple stimulus generator.
+Teensy Stimulus allows a Teensy 3-series board to function as a simple stimulus generator.
 It listens for commands via serial-over-USB, then executes them.
 It has a time resolution of 1 microsecond (target accuracy 100 microseconds), a maximum protocol length of 100,000,000 seconds, and can run up to 24 digital output channels and one analog output channel (for sinewaves or triangle waves of frequencies up to 1 KHz).
-You can also query the voltage of pins not used for output.
+You can also query the voltage of analog-capable pins not used for output.

+The project also contains code to interface with the Teensy in a variety of languages (presently, Scala, C, and LabView).
+See the README files in the directories corresponding to each language to learn more.

 ## Constructing Stimuli